core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * A recipient endpoint Y which is member of both G1 and G2, and uses the same public/private key pair in both groups.
 The endpoint Y has Sender ID Sid3 in G1 and Sender ID Sid4 in G2.
 The pairs (Sid3, Gid1) and (Sid4, Gid2) identify the same public key of Y in G1 and G2, respectively.

 * A malicious endpoint Z is also member of both G1 and G2.
-Hence, Z is able to derive the symmetric keys associated to X in G1 and G2.
+Hence, Z is able to derive the Sender Keys used by X in G1 and G2.

-When X sends a message M1 addressed to Y in G1 and protected in pairwise mode, Z can intercept M1, and forge a valid message M2 to be injected in G2, making it appear as still sent by X to Y and valid to be accepted.
+When X sends a message M1 addressed to Y in G1 and protected in pairwise mode, Z can intercept M1, and attempt to forge a valid message M2 to be injected in G2, making it appear as still sent by X to Y and valid to be accepted.

-More in detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE option from M1 as follows: the 'kid context' is changed from G1 to G2; and the 'kid' is changed from Sid1 to Sid2.
+More in detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE option from M1 as follows: the 'kid context' is set to G2 (rather than G1); and the 'kid' is set to Sid2 (rather than Sid1).
 Then, Z injects message M2 as addressed to Y in G2.

-Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using Sid2 as 'request_kid' and using the Pairwise Recipient Key associated to X in G2.
+Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using the Pairwise Recipient Key associated to X in G2.

 Note that Z does not know the pairwise keys of X and Y, since it does not know and is not able to compute their shared Diffie-Hellman secret.
 Therefore, Z is not able to check offline if a performed forgery is actually valid, before sending the forged message to G2.